vas3k/TaxHacker/README.md

 - Next.js version 15+ or later
 - [Prisma](https://www.prisma.io/) for database models and migrations
-- SQLite as a database
+- PostgreSQL as a database (PostgreSQL 17+ recommended)
 - Ghostscript and graphicsmagick libs for PDF files (can be installed on macOS via `brew install gs graphicsmagick`)

 Set up a local development environment with these steps: